Foreign travel advice

-Following a coup d’état in April 2012, Guinea-Bissau was run by a transitional government for 2 years.
-Successful democratic elections (legislative and presidential) were eventually held between April and May 2014.
-The security situation is currently calm, though much instability remains.
-You should stay alert to local developments, keep a low profile and avoid sensitive areas like military installations.
+Following a coup d’état in April 2012, Guinea-Bissau eventually held successful democratic elections in mid-2014.
+Although the security situation is currently calm, you should stay alert to local developments, keep a low profile and avoid sensitive areas like military installations.
 Avoid any large gatherings of people.
-See Political situation.
+See Political situation

 There is no British Embassy in Guinea-Bissau and our ability to provide assistance to British nationals is limited.
-If you need consular assistance, you should contact the British Honorary Consul in Bissau, Mr Jan Van Maanen (telephone: +245 5522772 or +245 6622772) or the British Embassy in Dakar, Senegal.
+If you need consular assistance, you should contact the British Embassy in Dakar, Senegal (+221 33 823 7392).

 Take out comprehensive travel and medical insurance before you travel.